Qué ver en Nueva Delhi, Tumba Humayun

 Is New Delhi worth visiting?

-To move around the city the most comfortable thing to do is to use a tuc-tuc.
-If you are a few, it is also worth using the Ola application to order a taxi.
-It is ideal since you have the option to pay in cash.
+To get around the city, the most comfortable option is to use a tuk-tuk.
+If you’re in a group, it’s also worth using the Ola app to order a taxi.
+It’s ideal since it offers the option to pay in cash, saving you the hassle of negotiating.

 India - Park in the center of New Delhi